 On the back of this cereal, there are only three ingredients.
 That implies it’ll be pure and kind on a baby’s belly who’s just starting out in the world of real food.

 All that’s left are milled oats and some fantastic nutrients.
-While it isn’t the most delicious item you can cook, it’s a decent place to start for baby’s first food.
+While it isn’t the most delicious item you can cook, it’s a decent place to start for a baby’s first food.
 You may confidently feed your kid this delicious meal on a daily basis!

 A baby cereal review wouldn’t be complete without a look at Gerber baby food, right?
 For decades, this has been a mainstay in many families.
 While some individuals avoid single grain rice cereal because of arsenic concerns (see note at bottom), others prefer a relatively easy-to-digest grain such as white rice.
 Gerber is an excellent, inexpensive baby cereal choice if you want a basic alternative to start your kid on.